cryptocopycats/awesome-cryptokitties-bubble/README.md

 (*): The breeding fee was at first 0.001 ETH.
-Due to high transaction traffic on the blockchain the founders must raise the fee because the breeding fee has to be higher than gas fees to birth a new kitty.
+Due to high transaction traffic on the blockchain the founders had to raise the fee because the breeding fee has to be higher than gas fees to birth a new kitty.

 (**): The gas fee is shown before you send off a transaction.
 It is roughly between $0.30 - $3.00 (depending on blockchain traffic).

 <!-- old text